distiking/Coral-TPU-m.2-pi5/README.md

-# Coral-TPU-m.2-pi5
-Coral TPU on raspberry pi 5
+Coral TPU on Raspberry Pi 5

-Installs and configures your raspberry pi 5 to use google edge m.2 tpu.
-It was a nightmare to make this thing working so i wrote this script for myself so i dont have to go thru hell again, however you find it usefull please help yourself.
+This script installs and configures your Raspberry Pi 5 to use the Google Edge M.2 TPU.
+The process of setting up the TPU can be challenging, so I wrote this script to simplify the installation and save time in the future.
+If you find it useful, please feel free to use it.

-WARNING: ( I highly advise to run this script on freshly installed Bookworm 64 as it was tested.
-It will change kernel page size and install various of packages on your machine, so I dont want to be responsible for any damages made to your system.)
+WARNING: I highly advise running this script on a freshly installed Bookworm 64, as it has been tested on this configuration.
+The script will change the kernel page size and install various packages on your machine, so I don't want to be responsible for any damages made to your system.

-Important:
+Important

-this will:
+This script will:

-  1. modify various system configurarion files.
+    Modify various system configuration files.
-  2. instal and compile python 3.9
+    Install and compile Python 3.9.
-  3. It will create coral_tpu_venv virtual environment with all necessaries in your home directory.
+    Create a coral_tpu_venv virtual environment with all necessary packages in your home directory.
-  4. It will create google-coral and pycoral directories with examples in your home directory.
+    Create google-coral and pycoral directories with examples in your home directory.

-Instruction:
+Instructions

-  1. (Recommended) Install fresh Bookworm 64
+    (Recommended) Install a fresh Bookworm 64 on your Raspberry Pi 5.
-  2. Connect to the internet.
+    Connect your Raspberry Pi to the internet.
-  3. Download coral_tpu_install.sh to your home directory. sudo chmod +x coral_tpu_install.sh ./coral_tpu_install.sh
+    Download coral_tpu_install.sh to your home directory.
+    Run the following commands:

+    sudo chmod +x coral_tpu_install.sh
+    ./coral_tpu_install.sh

+Option 1 for full installation

- The installation takes around 15 - 20 minutes.
-After that, if it goes well you should see a parrot image and inference times in terminal.
- The system will reboot during installation, then the installation will continue.
+The installation process takes around 15-20 minutes.
+If everything goes well, you should see a parrot image and inference times in the terminal.
+The system will reboot during the installation, and then the installation will continue.

- Tested with raspberry pi 5 4gb bookworm 64 2025-03-15
+Tested with:

+    Raspberry Pi 5 4GB
+    Bookworm 64 (2025-03-15)

+Last tested: 14/04/2024